ayox/hpelm_sandbox/README.md

 This network take an estimated time of ~ 3.83849191666 seconds to train and an accuracy of ~ 0.9327

 ## Usage
+create virtual enviroment :
+ `virtualenv venv
+   source venv\bin\activate `

-to run you need to install requirements using :
+install requirements using :

 `pip install -r requirements.txt `